LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Parameterized unit tests can be easily defined by using parametric objects.

-Note: when using the `(<<)/2` debugging control construct to access and test an object internal (i.e. non-public) predicates, make sure that the compiler flag `context_switching_calls` is set to `allow` for those objects.
+Note: when using the `(<<)/2` debugging control construct to access and test an object local (i.e. non-public) predicates, make sure that the compiler flag `context_switching_calls` is set to `allow` for those objects.